Landgate/Geodetic/README.md

 // Geodetic-Calculations-v4.xlam //

 The functions demonstrated in Geodetic-Calculations-v4.xlsm have also been made available as an excel add-in.
-This can be referenced to excell and the functions can then be used in any excel spreadsheet.
+This can be referenced to excel and the functions can then be used in any excel spreadsheet.

 // Abstract //